ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 algorithm?
 What parameters did you tune?

 Tuning the parameters helps the model to maximise the evaluation metrics.
-This involves including appropriate number of parameters.
-For each parameter, finding the input that maximize the evaluation metrics.
-Without tuning the parameters, algorithms might underfit or overfit hence providing suboptimal results.
+Each classifier has its own set of parameters, affecting the behaviour and performance of the evaluation in different ways.
+Tuning the parameters involves testing different values and observing the effect on the data, taking care to avoid suboptimal results, for example, through under or over-fitting.

 In the following, we assess each classifier by averaging each of the measures over multiple trials, for randomly chosen training/test data splits.